astrolytics-io/nucleus-analytics/README.md

 To start using this module, sign up and get an app ID on the [Nucleus website](https://nucleus.sh).

-This module is mainly working on the renderer process, but needs to be initiated in the main process for crash reports.
+This module is mainly working on the renderer process but should be initiated in the main process for crash reports.

 ## Installation